 5. Design Three Different Logo Variations

 With all the information you have gathered, you are more than prepared to develop three logo designs for your client.
 The final three go onto the private client page and after two revisions, you are ready to build your final brand board.

 I love writing taglines!
 If you don't, make sure you have your client include one, if they want it.
 You may even want to suggest they hire a copywriter to create one.
 It would be a good investment.
 Everything the client can do, to add to their professional persona is an investment worth paying for.
-Below is an example of one of my taglines in action.

 6. Sub mark Design | Secondary Logo